 Our Free Legal Advice (FLA) service in Norwich offers twice weekly drop-in sessions of free, independent legal advice staffed by local solicitors and barristers who generously give there time for free.
 We offer legal advice on civil law matters general (civil law), employment and family matters.

-Please note that we are unable to provide any advice on Criminal law matters.
+Please note that we are unable to provide any advice on criminal law matters except where there is an issue of domestic abuse, e.g. any matter that involves the police or the Crown Prosecution Service.
 For a list of solicitors who practice in this area click here.

 The FLA sessions are very busy.
 You will receive 15 minutes free legal advice with a solicitor: